Grant Bradbury Prairie Preserve

 About the Location

-The preserve can be accessed from Topeka Boulevard south to University, then by turning right on SW Westview Road.
-The park is open Monday through Friday from 8AM to 5PM and closed on weekends.
+To get here, take Topeka Boulevard south to University, then turn right on SW Westview Road.
+The preserve welcomes visitors Monday through Friday from 8AM to 5PM, but closes on weekends.

 All Features & Facilities